TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-state-harmful.md

 # Premature Optimization

-* `VirtualScrollProxy` now provides access to live offset
-* Added so that I could optimize effect in react spreadsheet's `VirtualSpreadsheet` so that it doesn't try to update scroll bar position if already correct
+I added `verticalOffset` and `horizontalOffset` props to `VirtualScrollProxy` that provide access to the current live offsets.
+The idea was to use them to optimize the effect in react spreadsheet's `VirtualSpreadsheet` so that it doesn't try to update the scroll bar position if it's already correct.

-* Didn't make any noticeable difference to performance but it did break auto-extension of the spreadsheet when you scroll to the end and keep dragging on the scroll bar
-* Spreadsheet auto-extends by one row when you hit the end but doesn't keep extending
+It didn't make any noticeable difference to performance, but it did break auto-extension of the spreadsheet when you scroll to the end and keep on dragging the scroll bar.
+The spreadsheet auto-extends by one row when you hit the end but doesn't extend any further.

-* Problem is that increasing the size of the spreadsheet increases the size of the `VirtualScroll` scrollable area, which changes how the virtual pages are laid out.
-* Once the `VirtualScroll` has been rendered with the new size, the internal state and scroll bar position are incorrect.
-The scroll bar should be moved back a little from the end due to the increase in size, with `renderOffset` slightly larger so that the overall `totalOffset` remains the same.
+The problem is that increasing the size of the spreadsheet increases the size of the `VirtualScroll` scrollable area, which changes how the virtual pages are laid out.
+Once `VirtualScroll` has rendered with the new size, the internal state and scroll bar position are incorrect.
+The scroll bar should be moved back a little from the end due to the increase in size, with `renderOffset` correspondingly larger so that the overall `totalOffset` remains the same.

-* Sorts itself out on next scroll event or call to `scrollTo`.
-* The "unnecessary" effect conveniently sorts it out
+Normally this isn't a problem as everything sorts itself out on the next scroll event or `scrollTo`.
+In this specific scenario it doesn't.
+The scroll bar is right at the end so attempting to drag it further does nothing.
+You have to awkwardly jiggle it up and down.

+The `VirtualSpreadsheet` effect was making an "unnecessary" `scrollTo` call which conveniently fixed things.
+My first instinct was that the right place to fix this is `useVirtualScroll`.
+We shouldn't be relying on a consumer's  unintended side effect for correct operation.

-* Refs are normal mutable JavaScript objects so there's nothing stopping me from updating my internal `ScrollState` and adjusting the scroll bar position during `VirtualScroll` rendering.
+Refs are normal mutable JavaScript objects so there's nothing stopping me from updating my internal `ScrollState` and adjusting the scroll bar position during `VirtualScroll` rendering.
 However, React assumes that component render functions are [pure](https://react.dev/learn/keeping-components-pure) and explicitly [warns you](https://react.dev/reference/react/useRef) against reading or writing refs in a render function.

-* The right way to do this is with an effect.
-There isn't enough context in `useVirtualScroll` for a nice self contained implementation.
+The right way to do this is with an effect.
+The two `useVirtualScroll` hooks provide all the logic for paged virtual scrolling with the owning `VirtualScroll` responsible for applying updates to the scrollable HTML element.
+I'd need to extend the `useVirtualScroll` interface and add the effect in `VirtualScroll`.

-* Would end up adding more code and complexity to `useVirtualScroll` and `VirtualScroll` so that I can add more code and complexity to `VirtualSpreadsheet` to achieve the same end result as leaving things as they are.
+Let's think about this a bit more.
+I'm proposing to add more code and complexity to `useVirtualScroll` and `VirtualScroll`, so that I can add more code and complexity to `VirtualSpreadsheet`, to achieve the same end result as leaving things as they are.

-* I decided to leave things as they are.
+I removed my "optimization" and left things as they are.

 # Lessons Learned

-* Think much more deeply about when something should be stored as state rather than a ref
-* React 18 more likely to catch you out if you get it wrong
-* Rule of thumb for state is now data that render depends on + needs to persistent across multiple renders + valid to read from last rendered snapshot
+Life was easier in the old days before React 18.
+You didn't have to think much about the snapshot semantics of React state.
+You change state in your event handlers, then React renders based on your state.
+You only ran across issues with stale state if you tried writing then reading state in the same event handler, and who would want to do that?

+Now you need to think more deeply about use of state.
+React 18 will catch you out if you get it wrong.
+Write state in an effect and read stale values when handling the next event.
+Write state when handling one event and read stale state when handling the next event.

-* If necessary have two copies of data, one as state for render and snapshot, one as ref for current value
+Be prepared to store two copies of the same data, one as state for use when rendering with snapshot semantics, one as a ref when reading the current value in an event handler.

 # Try It!

-* Fixed `react-virtual-scroll` published as [version 0.6.2](https://www.npmjs.com/package/@candidstartup/react-virtual-scroll/v/0.6.2)
-* Rebuilt spreadsheet sample and added the `useOffsets={false}` prop
+The latest release of `react-virtual-scroll` is published as [version 0.6.2](https://www.npmjs.com/package/@candidstartup/react-virtual-scroll/v/0.6.2).
+I rebuilt the spreadsheet sample and added the `useOffsets={false}` prop.

+Take it for a spin.

 {% include candid-iframe.html src="/assets/dist/react-spreadsheet-state-harmful/index.html" width="100%" height="fit-content" %}

-* As far as I can tell all problems are now fixed
+As far as I can tell, after *extensive* testing, all problems are now fixed.

 # Next Time

-* Concerned that it took two weeks before I noticed this problem
-* Find myself doing lots of manual testing with spreadsheet sample to be confident I haven't broken anything
+I'm concerned that it took two weeks before I noticed this problem.
+I find myself doing lots of manual testing with the spreadsheet sample to be confident I haven't broken anything else.

-* Clear sign that I don't have enough automated testing
-* Existing unit tests using `jsdom` aren't cutting it.
-Having to mock event behavior when the root cause of recent problems has been real life event behavior in the browser.
+It's a clear sign that I don't have enough automated testing.
+My existing unit tests using `jsdom` aren't cutting it. `jsdom` is lightweight and fast but doesn't support layout and scrolling.
+I  mock the expected browser behavior when testing my logic.
+Unfortunately, the root cause of my recent problems is the unexpected real life browser behavior.

-* Time to add some more tooling
+It's time to add some more tooling so that I can automate tests with a real browser.